 The price is right

-UCF has been recognized by Forbes, The Princeton Review and Kiplinger’s for being one of the most affordable and best-value universities in the U.S., and 25% of T&T students receive assistantships or fellowships.
+UCF has been recognized by Forbes, The Princeton Review and Kiplinger’s for being one of the most affordable and best-value universities in the U.S.

 I have recommended this field to colleagues or friends who show brilliance, curiosity, and an interest in pursuing the philosophical and humanistic dimensions of digital media.”

-- We admit a new class of students each fall, with an average of ten students per class.
-The program currently has a 65% acceptance rate.
+- We admit a new class of students each fall.
+15 students started their program in fall 2018.

-- Sixty students who hail from fifteen different states and four countries outside of the USA
+- Students currently in the program hail from fifteen different states and four countries outside of the USA

-- Approximately 30% of students in each class receives some type of financial assistance from the university such as fellowships, scholarships, or graduate assistantships
+- Many students take advantage of financial assistance from the university such as fellowships, scholarships, or graduate assistantships.

-- Thirty-six UCF faculty from six disciplines within the College of Arts & Humanities including writing and rhetoric, English, philosophy, digital media, art, and history
+- Thirty-four UCF faculty from seven disciplines within the College of Arts & Humanities including Writing and Rhetoric, English, Philosophy, Digital Media, Art, Theatre, and History

-- The program has 26 graduate faculty scholars representing 16 institutions throughout the United States and Europe who serve on dissertation committees
+- The program has dozens of graduate faculty scholars representing institutions throughout the United States and Europe who serve on dissertation committees

 - The T&T program is also supported by the UCF Center for Humanities & Digital Research